mdcdi1315/dotnetresourcesextensions/README.md

 	alternative to it.
 The result was a custom formatter that is allowed to serialize only specific objects.
 		- You can also use it and extend it too!

-Also this project includes a build task to use for MSBuild projects for resource generation through the `DotNetResourcesExtensions` project.
-See the `BuildTasks` project for more info.
+Also this project includes a build target and infrastracture to use for MSBuild projects for resource generation through the `DotNetResourcesExtensions` project.
+See the [`BuildTasks`](https://github.com/mdcdi1315/dotnetresourcesextensions/blob/master/BuildTasks) project for more info.

 Currently , the implementation is fairly enough stable.
 You can see the usage documentation [here](https://github.com/mdcdi1315/dotnetresourcesextensions/blob/master/Docs/Main.md).